Current Teaching Staff

 Shannon Green is an artist, educator and administrator.
 His abstract paintings are featured in private collections and exhibitions in Los Angeles and the East Coast.
 He has taught at The Los Angeles Art Association, L.A.
 City College, and The Academy of Art University.

 Peggy Hasegawa is a paper-lover specializing in handmade book arts.
-An arts educator for more than twenty years, she teaches classes and festival workshops at LACMA and other museums and institutions around the southland.
+An arts educator for more than twenty years, she teaches classes and festival workshops at LACMA and other museums and institutions in Southern California.

 Kady Hoffman received her BFA from Otis College of Art and Design in Los Angeles, as well as a Certificate of Completion from the Royal College of Art in London, England.
 Currently, Kady teaches at the Growing Place-Marine Park in Santa Monica.
-Her work was last shown in a group show at the Academy of Fine Arts, in Brescia, Italy.
-Kady's paintings are also in collections in the U.S, Mexico, and Europe.
+Her work has been shown internationally, and in collections in the U.S, Mexico, and Europe.

-Rosanne Kleinerman is a painter, jewelry designer, and art educator whose work has been exhibited in Los Angeles, New York, and some places in between.
+Rosanne Kleinerman is a painter, jewelry designer, and art educator whose work has been exhibited across the United States.
 She holds a BFA from the San Francisco Art Institute and teaches art to children and adults at LACMA, UCLA, and at various schools in Los Angeles County.

 Caitiln Lainoff received her MFA from CalArts with a focus on scene design and puppetry.
 She works as a freelance designer, teaches design at California State University Northridge, and heads the puppetry program for CalArt’s Community Arts Partnership program.

 Kyungsoo Lee received her MFA in painting from the Sungshin University in Seoul, Korea.
-Her paintings have been exhibited in Asia, Europe, and nationally.
+Her paintings have been exhibited in Asia, Europe, and the United States.
 A painter and instructor for more than 25 years, Kyungsoo has taught in Southern California and for the University of Hawaii, Kauai Community College campus.

 Tom Miller received his BFA, MFA, and teaching credential from California State University, Long Beach.
-He has exhibited his work in Mexico and the Western United States.
-Since 1988, he has taught in a wide variety of settings, including California State University, Long Beach, and ten years as an elementary school teacher.
+He has exhibited his work in Mexico and the United States.
+He taught elementary school for ten years, in addition to teaching at California State University, Long Beach.

-Valentina Mogilevskaya is a teaching artist in Los Angeles with a B.A. from the UCLA School of Arts and Architecture.
-She is a practicing painter working in various media and works with youth in the LA community.
+Valentina Mogilevskaya is a teaching artist in Los Angeles with a BA from the UCLA School of Arts and Architecture.
+She is a practicing painter working in various media, and works with youth in the Los Angeles community.

 Leena Pendharkar is a writer and filmmaker with a Master’s degree in documentary film production from the UC-Berkeley Graduate School of Journalism; she teaches writing and filmmaking at Loyola Marymount U. and Otis College of Art and Design.

-Lisa Oxley exhibits her paintings and drawings in Los Angeles and Barcelona.
-She received her BA from the University of the State of New York and has taught and lectured at the Escola d'Arts i Oficis in Barcelona, and in Los Angeles at Pierce College, Brentwood Art Center, and the Norton Simon Museum.
+Lisa Oxley is a Los Angeles-based artist who received her MFA from Otis College of Art and Design.
+She exhibits her work in Los Angeles and internationally.
+As an art educator, she has taught and lectured at the Escola d'Arts i Oficis in Barcelona, and in Los Angeles at Pierce College, the Brentwood Art Center, and the Norton Simon Museum of Art.
+Ms. Oxley is also a certified instructor of mindfulness awareness meditation with over 12 years of a personal daily practice.

 Stacey Vigallon received her MS in Wildlife Science from the University of Washington and completed the UC Santa Cruz Science Illustration Graduate Program.
 She is a biologist, illustrator, and educator with Los Angeles Audubon, developing projects that incorporate science, art, and community engagement.
-In addition to Los Angeles, she has completed projects in Sri Lanka and Sierra Leone.
+She has also completed projects in Sri Lanka and Sierra Leone.

 Michael Wright is a painter who works in traditional and electronic media.
-He exhibits on an international level and is currently associate professor in the digital media and liberal studies programs at Otis College of Art and Design.
+He exhibits internationally, and is currently associate professor in the digital media and liberal studies programs at Otis College of Art and Design.

 Art Class Line | 323 857-6139